 Keep in mind that, no matter how hard you try, you can NEVER appease everybody all the time!!
 Keep track of analytics usage and monitor how people are interacting and using your site, and tweak and improve based on analytics … Otherwise you’ll end up with 100 feature requests, you’ll implement them all to appease everybody, and no one — not even the feature requesters — will use any of them.
 Instead, just add features based on evaluating current usage and making informed projections.

 Ok now you have everything you need to start a forum in 2017.
 I’ve detailed every step along the ride.
 Do you have a forum or do you want to setup one ?
-Let us know in the comments form bellow.
+Let us know in the comments form below.

 Not yet ready to start your own forum?
 Check how you can leverage online forums to drive traffic to your website for free.